Berberys-R

-Berberys-R is a Polish multispectral camouflage system, reducing visibility in the visible and infrared spectra, to thermal vision, and to radiolocation signatures.
-It is manufactured by company Miranda sp. z o.o.
+Berberys-R is a Polish multispectral camouflage system manufactured by company Miranda sp. z o.o.
 (Poland).

+Design

+Berberys-R reduces visibility in the visible and infrared spectra, to thermal vision, and to radiolocation signatures.

+Adoption

-It is offered for individual soldiers, PT-91 and Leopard 2 MBT's, and also for the KTO Rosomak vehicle among others.
+The Berberys-R is offered for individual soldiers, PT-91 and Leopard 2 MBT's, and also for the KTO Rosomak vehicle among others.
 It was used by Polish Army units participating in Operation Enduring Freedom in Afghanistan.